microsoft/bonsai-viz-example/README.md

 The plugin will also be passed a variety of query parameters when it is loaded.
 Some of them are reserved by the plugin API, but a developer can have the user pass in additional configuration parameters as necessary.

+We have the following examples in this repo:

 ## Cart + Pole

 ![Cart + Pole](cartpole/ExampleViz.png "A cart+pole system.")